Roche-CSI/ama/docs/user_guide/hello_world.md

 verifying checksum: 100%|████████████████████████████████████████| 32/32 [00:00<00:00, 20394.73it/s] done - verifying 32 files took: 0.00 sec

 completed
-to view the list of classes: (use: ama class list --> to list all the asset classes)
+to view the list of classes: (use: ama class list --> to list all the asset collections)
 ```

 - `ama class list` : to view the list of asset-classes available in the project